 2. Ensuring peace of mind

-All care workers on the Better Caring platform are covered by insurances arranged on their behalf.
+All care workers on the Mable platform are covered by insurances arranged on their behalf.
 Each worker on the platform also has a current police check and undergoes a strict onboarding process that that includes reference and key qualification checks.
 Care workers offering specialised services such as nursing also have these specific qualifications checked.

 3. Any transport needed?

 A big need for many families is transportation for their loved one to doctors’ appointments, physical therapy sessions, social events, entertainment and more.
-Many care workers on the Better Caring platform have a valid drivers license – so make sure that you include this in your search criteria if you need it.
+Many care workers on the Mable platform have a valid drivers license – so make sure that you include this in your search criteria if you need it.

 4. The level of care required